Comparing CDs vs Bonds

 There are even Treasuries, known as Treasury Inflation Protected Securities (TIPS) that are indexed to inflation.

 Corporate bonds from very large and stable companies are usually fairly safe, as well.
 But if you are seeking higher rates from bonds, you may choose to purchase bonds that are labeled “non-investment grade,” which means they carry some risk that the borrower will not be able to pay back lenders.

 Short-Term vs Long-Term

 Determining whether to put your money in CDs or bonds can depend on your time horizon and the current interest rate environment.
-As of September 2018, short-term bond yields are slightly higher than the rates from CDs, making them a better investment.
-Yields for long-term bonds are also a bit higher than CDs in most cases.
+As of January 2019, short-term bond yields are slightly lower than the rates offered on CDs, making CDs a better investment.

 Considering Other Investments